padenot/fouineur/README.md

 # Installation

-Install the latest `.xpi` from the `dist` directory.
+Install the latest `.xpi` from the `signed` directory.
 This is signed by
 <https://addons.mozilla.org>.

 # Usage